 The ownership certificate or other similar proof of one of our leased properties has not been provided to us by the lessor.
 Therefore, we cannot assure you that such lessor is entitled to lease the relevant real properties to us.
 If the lessor is not entitled to lease the real properties to us and the owner of such real properties decline to ratify the lease agreements between us and the respective lessor, we may not be able to enforce our rights to lease such properties under the lease agreement against the owner.
 As of December 31, 2023, we are not aware of any claim or challenge brought by any third parties concerning our use of leased properties.
-If our lease agreements are claimed as null and void by third parties who are the real owners of such lease agreements for losses resulting from indemnities for their breach of the relevant leasing agreements.
+If our lease agreements are claimed as null and void by third parties who are the real owners of such leased real properties, we could be required to vacate the properties, in which event we could only initiate claims against the lessors under relevant lease agreements for losses resulting from indemnities for their breach of the relevant leasing agreements.
 We cannot assure you that suitable alternative locations are readily available on commercially reasonable terms, or at all, and if we are unable to relocate our officers in a timely manner, our operations may be interrupted.